 COOKING CUBAN STYLE

 Cooking Cuban Style: Slow Cooking

-Slow cooking is a revered method in Cuban cuisine, celebrated for its ability to transform the simplest ingredients into rich, flavorful dishes.
+Slow cooking is a revered method in Cuban cuisine, celebrated for its ability to transform the essential Cuban ingredients into rich, flavorful dishes.
 This technique is not about haste; it’s about the gentle simmer that coaxes out the soul of the food.

+COOKING CUBAN STYLE